 Undisturbed Salmon Pools

 There's nothing that beats being out on a salmon pool on any of the Scottish rivers when you've an internal 'hunch' that salmon are present whether they're showing or not.
-This is what salmon fly fishing is all about and that careful pool approach goes along way to increasing your chances of gaining the desired reaction from a fish that doesn't know you're there!
-I've watched hundreds of salmon anglers over the years put their chest waders on then within minutes they've 'charged' into a salmon pool right up to there oxters and wonder why they don't catch salmon on the fly.
+This is what salmon fly fishing is all about and that careful pool approach goes along way to increasing your chances of gaining the desired reaction from a fish that doesn't yet know you're there!
+I've watched hundreds of salmon anglers over the years put their chest waders on then within minutes they've 'charged' into a salmon pool right up to their oxters and wonder why they don't catch salmon on the fly.
 Common sense really but drop those often inaccurate thoughts that salmon are only present in the centre seam of the river as that's a real fallacy that will cost you many fish!
 Also, nothing is better than going onto an undisturbed salmon pool that you know hasn't been fished for a while even though that defies the logic what anglers have been trained to look for and book!